alicescfernandes/alicescfernandes/README.md

 ### Hi there 👋

 I'm Alice and i'm currently taking a course in Engeneering @ ISEL, and working full-time as Frontend Developer in Observador.
-Messing around with React, Typescript, Svelte, Vue and ES6+ compliant JS
+Working with React, Typescript, Svelte, Vue, ES6+ compliant JS, Python and Java.

 Some useful refs:
 - [My Linkedin](https://www.linkedin.com/in/alicescfernandes/)